hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

-# Securing CI/CD Pipelines with GitHub OIDC and AWS IAM: A Practical Guide
+# Securing CI/CD Pipelines with GitHub OIDC and AWS IAM

 Modern teams that embrace DevOps face a persistent challenge: how do you empower developers to deliver quickly and securely to AWS, without ever exposing static credentials or compromising security?
 The answer lies in automation, least privilege, and the right blend of open source tooling—principles that have guided the creation of the `gha-aws-oidc-bootstrap` project.